Farewell Messages for a Colleague That's Leaving the Company

 - Under your guidance, I learned more than I could have ever expected!
 Thanks to you, I've gotten this amazing new opportunity.
 Thank you for setting me up for success.
 Best of luck in the next stage of your career.

-- Not only have I enjoyed working with you, I have also gained a lot of experience and now know how a well-functioning department should be run.
+- Not only have I enjoyed working with you, but I have also gained a lot of experience and now know how a well-functioning department should be run.
 My time with you has prepared me for the position that you're vacating.

 - You can definitely look forward to new opportunities on the path ahead.
 Farewell, boss!